-Laura Amy Looks Smoking Hot In Sexy Animal-Print Dress: ‘Wild’
+Laura Amy Looks Smoking Hot In Sexy Animal-Print Dress: 'Wild'

 The bombshell applied a vintage-style filter to the picture, which enhanced its colors and added a date stamp.

 Laura added a few accessories to complete her glam look, including two gold bangles and a pair of oversized hoop earrings.
-She had her dark tresses parted in the middle tied into a low bun, keeping most of the locks away from her body.
-However, she left a few tendrils of hair hanging, framing her face.
+She had her dark tresses parted in the middle and tied them into a low bun, keeping most of the locks away from her.
+However, she left a few tendrils of hair hanging loose to frame her face.

-Among her thousands of followers, many were quick to comment on her sizzling hot upload.
+Many of her thousands of followers were quick to comment on her sizzling-hot upload.
 Within the first few hours of going live, the new post quickly gained over 2,300 likes and more than 90 comments.
 Fellow models and fans flocked to the comments section to drop compliments on her beauty and daring display, while others were struggling to find the right words, opting to chime in with emoji instead.

-“Wow!
+"Wow!
 You look so beautiful.
 This made me feel happy today.
-Thank you for always posting inspiring pictures,” one of her fans commented.
+Thank you for always posting inspiring pictures," one of her fans wrote.

-“You are the definition of perfection.
+"You are the definition of perfection.
 You are unreal.
-A living doll,” wrote another follower.
+A living doll," praised another follower.

-“You are absolutely stunning!
-What a fantastic figure,” gushed a third admirer.
+"You are absolutely stunning!
+What a fantastic figure," a third admirer gushed.